 Australian MBT Institute

-Spectrum recognised as an internationally accredited Mentalization-Based Treatment (MBT) centre by Anna Freud
+Spectrum is as an internationally accredited Mentalization-Based Treatment (MBT) centre

 For over 10 years the Mentalization Based Treatment (MBT) team has been delivering high-quality clinical treatment, as well as training and supervising clinicians and services from across the country.